 I was born in a prefabricated residence adjacent to Swanscombe woodland (the lowest prefab on the left) and raised within the small country town called Swanscombe, where I enjoyed spending time by large willow and chestnut trees as well as exploring the woodland.
 The headmaster at school taught us about Viking invasions and the settlement.
-He explained it as the reason many of us were fair skinned.
-There were many Viking symbols around, but in those days I took them for granted.
+He explained it as the reason why many of us were fair skinned.
+We were surrounded by many Viking symbols, but in those days I took them for granted.